 performance on wide tables

-#1 Updated by Callie Bowdish almost 15 years ago
+#1 Updated by Callie Bowdish about 15 years ago

 08/12/05 checked opening the table in Morpho again today and it took 10 minutes

 with the processor running at maximum.
 My task manager said Java2.exe was using

 about 49% CPU.
 Nick reports that "hyperthreading enabled, so 50%

 cpu usage is pretty much equal to 100% usage on a non-HT machine"